kescardoso/cryptopedia/README.md

 2. Programing languages - this project uses [Python](https://www.python.org/) as the main programing language, as well as  [Javascript](www.javascript.com) and the [JQuery library](https://jquery.com/).

-3. [Flask](https://flask.palletsprojects.com/en/1.1.x/) - This project uses the **Flask** frameqork and the Jinja library.
+3. [Flask](https://flask.palletsprojects.com/en/1.1.x/) - This project uses the **Flask** framework and the Jinja library.

-4. [MongoDB](https://www.mongodb.com/) - This project uses **MongoDB** as a document-oriented database to store data in JSON-like objects with dynamic schema.
+4. [MongoDB](https://www.mongodb.com/) - This project uses **MongoDB** as a document-oriented database to store data in JSON-like objects with a dynamic schema.

 5. [Materialize](https://materializecss.com/) - This project uses the **Materialize** Css Framework to facilitate a grid-system, responsive design, and optimal user experience.